moveit/moveit2_tutorials/index.rst

 MoveIt 2 Tutorials
 ===================

-.. note:: Many of the tutorials still need to be ported to MoveIt 2.
-See the `Readme <https://github.com/ros-planning/moveit2_tutorials#getting-started>`_ for more details.

 These tutorials will quickly get you, and your robot, using the MoveIt 2 Motion Planning Framework.

 .. image:: doc/quickstart_in_rviz/rviz_plugin_head.png